carla-simulator/carla/Docs/python_api.md

 ## carla.WeatherParameters<a name="carla.WeatherParameters"></a>
 This class defines objects containing lighting and weather specifications that can later be applied in [carla.World](#carla.World).
 So far, these conditions only intervene with [sensor.camera.rgb](ref_sensors.md#rgb-camera).
 They neither affect the actor's physics nor other sensors.
-  Each of these parameters acts indepently from the rest.
+  Each of these parameters acts independently from the rest.
 Increasing the rainfall will not automatically create puddles nor change the road's humidity.
 That makes for a better customization but means that realistic conditions need to be scripted.
 However an example of dynamic weather conditions working realistically can be found [here](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/dynamic_weather.py).

 ### Instance Variables
 - <a name="carla.WeatherParameters.cloudiness"></a>**<font color="#f8805a">cloudiness</font>** (_float_)